namor5772/Altimeter/README.md

 # LCD Assistant
 download from https://en.radzio.dxp.pl/bitmap_converter/
 I have used this to generate files for this project.
 Fonts, splash screens, graphics.
 Bitmaps generated with MS Paint.
 It only runs on Windows.
 No fancy downloads necessary.
-Just run the LCDAssistant.exe file from anywhere
+Just run the LCDAssistant.exe file from anywhere.
+Its exe file is availble in the Extra directory.

 LCD Assistant is a free tool for converting monochromatic bitmaps to data arrays for easy use with programs for embedded systems with microcontrollers and graphics monochromatic LCD displays like a T6963C, KS0108, SED1335 etc. Program create files for use with any C compiler : for AVR, ARM, PIC, 8051 and ohter microcontrollers.
 You can use directly with Arduino, mbed and any other design environment based on C compiler.
 If you use graphic LCDs and you want to display pictures, this program is for You!
 You can draw image in you best graphic editor and save it in *.bmp file.